HCB06/Anaplan/README.md

 Note: pyerualjetwork old name of anaplan.

-The first version of Anaplan was released on May 22, 2024, and its latest version was released on August 22, 2024, and no further versions will be released.
-Anaplan launched its first version on August 30, 2024, as a continuation of Anaplan.
+The first version of PyerualJetwork was released on May 22, 2024, and its latest version was released on August 22, 2024, and no further versions will be released.
+Anaplan launched its first version on August 30, 2024, as a continuation of PyerualJetwork.
 Only the name has been changed.

 https://libraries.io/pypi/anaplan